djordje34/PY-Asocijacije/README.md

 # PY-Asocijacije
-Game from the popular TV show Slagalica
+Python GUI quiz, inspired by the game Asocijacije from the popular Serbian TV show Slagalica.

 REQUIREMENTS:
 * Numpy
 * Tkinter

-Contains data in the *manual* folder
+Contains data in the *manual* folder.